jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

     ![](./images/argo-rt-inv.png)
     * Three OpensShift projects: one for cicd, one per target 'environments' (dev, stage)

+    > depending of OCP version, there may be issue regarding controler user being able to create resource.
+    To enable full cluster admin access on OpenShift, run the following command:

+    ```sh
+    oc adm policy add-cluster-role-to-user cluster-admin -z argocd-application-co
+    ```
 1. Part of the configuration bootstraps a simple `OpenShift Pipelines` pipeline for building code when a pull-request is opened.
 1. Add new microservices using command like